kaleidawave/simple-markdown-parser/tests/specification.md

 BlockMathematics { script: "y=\\sin x" }
 ```

-> This is expected to go through a $LaTeX$ or equivalent compiler
+> This is expected to go through a `LaTeX` or equivalent compiler

 ### Quotes